hiddenasbestos/ImageTools/readme.md

   -shift R     Shift output to the right by R pixels.
   -append      Append to the output file, rather than overwriting it.
+  -2x          Double the width of the input image before exporting.

   -H###        Add a header. ### is a string of codes as follows: